makkenagithub/15-aws-networking/README.md

 When this tag value matches, the automatically attches to the segment.
 Similarly attch policy to prod , give rule number 2.

+Same tag values we will give in attching VPC section.
+It needs to be matched, so that VPCs are attached to the segments.

 <img width="371" height="203" alt="image" src="https://github.com/user-attachments/assets/8efb92d1-79ec-4252-82e6-b41088333303" />

 <img width="366" height="200" alt="image" src="https://github.com/user-attachments/assets/f7562a03-c7e4-4fd6-a8b9-adfb532b36f2" />